-There are a lot of fumes that could be inside your Knoxville house.
+There are a multitude of fumes that could be inside your Knoxville residence.
 Natural gas and vapors that come from residential fixtures, carpet and paints.
-None of these fumes are as threatening as carbon monoxide.
+Not one of them are as threatening as carbon monoxide.

 Call R & M Climate Control Service Experts at 865-229-6176 today to get started protecting your home against this harmful gas.